 Deserts are responsible for a significant portion of land in this country.
 These regions are characterized by warm to scorching temperatures with cooler nights.
-The areas receive deficient amounts of rainfall.
+The areas receive low amounts of rainfall.
 Deserts in Kenya tend to be very remote, sparsely populated, completely wild, and have very few plants and animals, and those that remain have adapted to the coarse, dry soil and the ever-present wind.

-The Chalbi Desert is a small desert located in northern Kenya, which lies near the Southern border of Ethiopia.
+The Chalbi Desert is a small desert located in northern Kenya, near the Southern border of Ethiopia.
 It is located east of Lake Turkana near Marsabit town and includes North Horr.
 The desert is at an elevation of 370 meters above sea level.
 It is Kenya’s only terrain that is classified as a true desert.
 It’s among the aridest regions and hottest deserts in Kenya… continue reading.